JetBrains-Research/TestSpark/README.md

 ### Accessibility Features
 - The plugin supports changing the color for [coverage visualisation](#coverage-visualisation-1) and [killed mutants visualisation](#killed-mutants-visualisation-1) (one setting for both).
 To change the color, go to <kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>TestGenie</kbd> and use the color picker under `Accessibility settings`:\
 ![Color Picker](readme-images/pngs/colorPicker.png)
 - The plugin has been designed with translation in mind.
 The vast majority of the plugins labels, tooltips, messages, etc. is stored in <kbd>.property</kbd> files.
-For more information on translation, refer to the developer readme.
+For more information on translation, refer to the contributing readme.

 ### Telemetry (opt-in)